 When we decide how long to keep your personal information, we consider (1) the amount, nature and sensitivity of the personal information, (2) the potential risk of harm from unauthorized use or disclosure of your personal information, (3) the purposes of processing your personal information and whether we can achieve those purposes through other means, and (4) the applicable legal requirements – all with a commitment to make sure your rights are not any less protected regardless thereof.

 If you are internationally located, including the European Union, we may share your personal information with other GumGum entities outside of your country, like the United States.
-Some of our external third parties are global and based outside of the EEA so their processing of your personal information may involve a transfer of data outside the EEA.
+Some of our external third parties are global and based outside of the EEA so their processing of your personal information may involve a transfer of data outside the EEA, the UK, or Switzerland.

-Whenever we transfer your personal information outside of the EEA, we make sure a similar degree of protection is afforded to you by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal information outside of the EEA, the UK, or Switzerland, we make sure a similar degree of protection is afforded to you by ensuring we use specific contracts approved by the European Commission that give personal information the same protection it has in Europe.

-If you are an EEA resident, you have the right to access, rectify, download, or erase your information, as well as the right to restrict and object to certain processing of your information.
+If you are an EEA, UK or Swiss resident, you have the right to access, rectify, download, or erase your information, as well as the right to restrict and object to certain processing of your information.
 While some of these rights apply generally, certain rights apply only in certain limited circumstances.
 We describe these rights below:

 You can access your personal data by submitting a data subject access request.
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
 You may also request to correct any incomplete or inaccurate personal data that we hold about you.
 However, we may need to verify the accuracy of the new data you provide to us.